Evolution of magnetic correlation in doped Hubbard model with altermagnetic spin splitting: 2 . Model and Method

-To corroborate the evolution of the electronic structure, we calculate the total density of states (DOS) and the $\nabla_{\mathbf{k}}\varepsilon_{\mathbf{k}\sigma}$ along the nodal diagonal ($k_x=k_y$), as shown in Fig.~\ref{fig:my_label9}.
+To corroborate the evolution of the electronic structure, we calculate the total DOS and the $\nabla_{\mathbf{k}}\varepsilon_{\mathbf{k}\sigma}$ along the nodal diagonal ($k_x=k_y$), as shown in Fig.~\ref{fig:my_label9}.
 For $t'=0.1$, the DOS exhibits a conventional logarithmic divergence characteristic of a standard saddle point Fig.~\ref{fig:my_label9}(a).
 The group velocity along the diagonal vanishes linearly only at the high-symmetry points $\Gamma$ ($k=0$) and $M'$ ($k=\pm\pi$), consistent with a quadratic band dispersion in Fig.~\ref{fig:my_label9}(d).
 A critical transition occurs at $t'=0.5$.
-Here, the $\nabla_{\mathbf{k}}\varepsilon_{\mathbf{k}\sigma}$ vanishes tangentially at the zone center in Fig.~\ref{fig:my_label9}(e), indicating a vanishing band curvature ($\partial^2 \varepsilon / \partial k^2 = 0$).
+Here, at the centre of the region shown in Fig.~\ref{fig:my_label9}(e), $\nabla_{\mathbf{k}}\varepsilon_{\mathbf{k}\sigma}$ approaches zero in the tangential direction, indicating the presence of a stationary point where dispersion along the diagonal exhibits pronounced flattening characteristics (i.e., the corresponding second-order derivative diminishes, and higher-order terms commence to exert influence)..
 This flattening of the dispersion confirms the emergence of a HO-VHS, where the dispersion is dominated by quartic terms ($\sim k^4$).
 Consequently, the DOS singularity becomes sharper, reflecting the divergence of the effective mass in Fig.~\ref{fig:my_label9}(b).
 In the strong spin splitting ($t'=0.9$), the single VHS at $\Gamma$ bifurcates.
 This splitting is explicitly captured by the group velocity profile in Fig.~\ref{fig:my_label9}(f), where new nodes (marked by red circles) emerge at momenta away from $k=0$.
 These nodes correspond directly to the split peaks observed in the DOS in Fig.~\ref{fig:my_label9}(c), signifying the migration of VHS into the Brillouin zone interior.